bkuhlmann/refinements/README.md

 ## Features

-- Provides Array refinements:
+- Arrays:
   - `#compress` - Removes `nil` and empty values without modifying itself.
   - `#compress!` - Removes `nil` and empty values while modifying itself.
-- Provides DateTime refinements:
+- DateTimes:
   - `.utc` - Answers new DateTime object for current UTC date/time.
-- Provides BigDecimal refinements:
+- BigDecimals:
   - `#inspect` - Allows one to inspect a big decimal with numeric representation.
-- Provides File refinements:
+- Files:
   - `#name` - Answers the *name* of file without extension.
   - `#copy` - Copies an existing file to new file.
 Both directory structures must exist.
   - `#rewrite` - When given a file path and a block, it provides the contents of the recently read file for manipulation and immediate writing back to the same file.
   - `#touch` - Updates the access and modified times of an existing file or creates the file when not existing.
-- Provides Hash refinements:
+- Hashes:
   - `#except` - Answers new hash with given keys removed without modifying calling hash.
   - `#except!` - Answers new hash with given keys removed while modifying calling hash.
   - `#symbolize_keys` - Converts keys to symbols without modifying itself.